 Friday – Saturday: 9 am – 9 pm

 Blurb: “This is not fine dining, but a great Southern Bar B Que buffet.
 It is one of those places where there is lots of food and it all tasted great.
-They even have little ice cream cones and blackberry cobbler for desert.
+They even have little ice cream cones and blackberry cobbler for dessert.
 The fried chicken livers were a favorite of my wife and myself.
 Southern cooking at it’s best.”
 Uncle1time, TripAdvisor

 Directions: After taking Exit 82, you will drive southwest on SC-773 S toward State Rd S-36-164 for about 2 miles.
 That road will dead end into US-76.
 Turn right onto US-76 W and drive for 4 miles.
 Hawg Heaven will be on your right.

 Thursday – Saturday: 11 am – 9 pm

 A photo posted by TamrahJs (@tamrahjs) on

 Blurb: “If you’re looking for brisket and mustard based pork bbq near the upstate, Cannon’s is a good place to eat.
 Cannon’s has all of the essential requirements of a great southern BBQ joint.
 The people are friendly and the menu is quite extensive.
 I sampled the pork bbq and the brisket.
 Both were very good.”
 Joshua B, TripAdvisor

 Directions: After exiting from Exit 85, you will head south on SC-202 W toward Rocky Rd for about 1.7 miles.
 Then you will turn left onto US-76 E/Main St and follow that for about a mile, turn right into the merging of Boland Dr and Nursery Rd. and Cannon’s will be right there on your right.